JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 ## How to ask for a raise when you are underpaid

 Asking for a raise is a lot easier when you have the tools to ask for the right thing in the right way.
-So let's walk through the email templates you can use to schedule a meeting, ask for a raise at work, and follow up after you ask for a raise.
+So let's walk through the exact process and words you can use to schedule a meeting, ask for a raise at work, and follow up after you ask for a raise.

 ## Ask for a time to discuss your pay raise